 American colonists continued the English tradition of baking sweet puddings.
 The earliest print reference, for chocolate pudding, is 1730.
 Chocolate custard, a thick creamy cousin, dates to the 19th century.
 These sweets were enjoyed by wealthy people [source].

 In 1837 in Birmingham, England, chemist Alfred Bird invented custard powder for his wife who couldn’t eat eggs.
 He began marketing it across the U.K. in 1844.

 Not long afterward the product arrived in the U.S., and Americans began to use it as an alternative to egg thickeners.
 It wasn’t long before American cooks started to use custard powder and other cornstarch derivatives as thickeners for custard-type desserts.

 Creamy American puddings evolved from these.
 We don’t know when butterscotch pudding joined the American pudding lineup (most likely vanilla and chocolate were first).
-It will take someone with access to cookbooks of 19th century to do some reseach.
+It will take someone with access to cookbooks of the 19th century to do some research.

 From whence came the word “butterscotch?”
 No one knows for certain, but here are three explanations:

 TIP: When you make butterscotch pudding, you can add a teaspoon of bourbon or Scotch for a sophisticated undertone.

 *Treacle is another term for golden syrup, made from partly refined sugar; molasses.
 Golden syrup is light treacle, a thick, amber-colored syrup.
 There is also dark treacle, with a stronger flavor.
 In the U.S. it is known as blackstrap molasses.

 †The difference between corn syrup and golden syrup: While both are similar in color, they are very different products.
 Corn syrup is made from corn(starch), whereas golden syrup is made from sugar.
 Corn syrup has a very mild flavor, whereas golden syrup has a more pronounced buttery caramel flavor.